 Clinical medical assistants commonly work in hospitals, physicians’ offices, clinics, urgent care centers, and assisted living facilities.
 In these work environments, the medical assistant role embodies a range of administrative and clinical duties to support the provision of quality care and keep the facility running smoothly.
 Due to their varied skill set, they’re vital members of medical teams.

-Clinical Medical Assistant Duties
+What Does a Clinical Medical Assistant Do?

 Clinical medical assistants share many of the same tasks as traditional medical assistants, including recording patients’ vital signs (such as blood pressure and weight), updating patients’ medical records, and scheduling patients’ appointments.
 However, these workers should be equipped to handle more detailed clinical medical assistant duties, such as: